Rigatoni Pasta Bake

 • Garlic: Freshly minced garlic gives the brightest flavor, but you could substitute garlic powder as well.

-• Pasta Sauce: You’ll need a couple of large jars of your favorite pasta sauce.
+• Marinara Sauce: You’ll need a couple of large jars of your favorite pasta sauce.

 • Rigatoni: If you can’t find (or don’t want to use) rigatoni, penne pasta makes a good substitute, and so does ziti.

 • Mozzarella Cheese: Shredded mozzarella is my go-to!
-Provalone is also a good option.
+Provolone is also a good option.

-1. Saute the Ground Beef and Onion.
-In a large saucepan over medium heat, cook the ground beef and onion together until the meat is browned and the onions have softened.
-Drain well.
+• Cook the ground beef and onion together until the meat is browned and the onions have softened.
+Drain any fat.

-4. Assemble the Casserole.
-Stir the reserved pasta water into the meat sauce, and then combine the pasta and sauce, stirring well.
-Pour into a greased 9×13 baking dish.
-Cover with a lightly greased piece of foil.
+• Stir the reserved pasta water into the meat sauce, and then combine the pasta and sauce, stirring well.

 Variations and Substitutions